tmshv/waterfront/data/sea-of-orange/dreamrocks.en.md

 <a href="/sea-of-orange/team-and-partners">TEAM & PARTNERS</a>
 </Menu>

-The fifteen dreamrocks are spread out in the park.
-It is a route through the park and on every rock, you discover a different idea for the future of the Sea of Orange park.
-These dreams open up your imagination and gives you a glimp of a possible future of the Sea of Orange park.
+The fifteen dreamrocks are the inspiration for the future of the park.
+It is an archive to look at and remember what dreams can mean and what they can do for changing environments.
+These dreams open up your imagination and give you a glimpse of a possible future of the Sea of Orange park.

 <Grid columns="3">
     <Card title="Sand is often associated with time" href="/sea-of-orange/dreamrock-1" src="/assets/sea-of-orange/sorange_7_1.jpg" ratio="4/3" />